-In 2017 ICRANet-Minsk center has organized the first workshop on high energy astrophysics in Belarus.
-It was a parallel meeting to a larger symposium BelINP-2017 on nuclear physics at the National Academy of Sciences of Belarus.
+In 2017 ICRANet-Minsk center has organized the first workshop on high energy astrophysics in Belarus..
 This workshop was an opportunity for young scientists working in relativistic astrophysics from European and Asian countries to exchange experience and to present results in their fields to the Belarusian scientists.
 This event was organized within the 2017 Year of Science, declared by the Presidential decree.